-With all grounds for shoplifting charges, the prosecutor must prove criminal “intent.”
-What is the intent required for shoplifting?
+With all grounds for shoplifting charges, including self checkout theft, the prosecutor must prove criminal “intent.”
+What is the intent required when you’re accused of shoplifting?

 The prosecutor must prove that the defendant had a specific aim to shoplift.
 This means that the defendant acted with a mental purpose with the goal of depriving the store of its merchandise without paying the full retail value.

 The court may infer intent from conduct.
 In South Carolina, with any willful concealment of unpurchased merchandise (such as putting it in a handbag) is considered conduct from which intent can be presumed.